make21/trih-vault/docs/PRD-Pipeline.md

 The pipeline uses a layered storage model under `data/` and `public/`.

 ### 4.1 Episodes
 1. `data/episodes-raw.json` — append-only output of the RSS fetch step.
-Each item contains minimal metadata (`id`, `title`, `pubDate`, `description`, `audioUrl`, optional `itunesEpisode` and `part`).
+Each item contains minimal metadata (`id`, `title`, `pubDate`, `description`, `audioUrl`, optional `itunesEpisode`).
 2. `data/episodes-programmatic.json` — deterministic enrichment keyed by `episodeId`.
-Fields include:
+Fields include the existing cleanup artefacts plus:
    - `cleanTitle`, `cleanDescription` (plain text or light Markdown after HTML parsing).
    - `descriptionBlocks` (array of paragraphs for later use).
    - `credits` object (e.g. `producer`, `execProducers`).
    - `fingerprint` (hash of `cleanTitle` + `cleanDescription` to invalidate caches when deterministic content changes).
    - `derived` fields such as `year`, `durationSeconds` (if available), `contentWarnings`, etc.
+   - `part` (numeric part index when the title contains a "Part N" suffix, otherwise `null`).
+   - `seriesId` (stable identifier shared by every episode in the same multi-part arc; generated when `part` is populated so that `Part 1/Part 2/…` share the same group).
 3. `data/episodes-llm.json` — cached LLM outputs keyed by `episodeId` and the deterministic `fingerprint`.
-Stores structured enrichment (summaries, key takeaways, curated quotes).
-This replaces `data/episode-enrichment.json`.
+Stores structured enrichment with the following schema:
+   - `keyPeople` — notable individuals mentioned in the synopsis, excluding the hosts Tom Holland and Dominic Sandbrook and generic credit mentions.
+   - `keyPlaces` — geographic anchors or locations central to the episode.
+   - `keyThemes` — short descriptors that capture the central topics or ideas.
+   - `yearFrom` / `yearTo` — numeric year span inferred from the description and episode context; when the LLM cannot infer a period with confidence, both values are set to `"NA"`.
+   - Additional LLM artefacts (e.g. summaries, key questions) may remain alongside these required fields.

+The programmatic layer is responsible for identifying part indicators (e.g. titles such as `"58.
+The World Cup of Gods - Part 1"`).
+The detection logic should consider sequential numbering, publication ordering, and consistent text around the part suffix to ensure all related episodes receive the same `seriesId`.

 ### 4.2 Series
 1. `data/series-raw.json` — deterministic grouping step that clusters related episodes and stores membership arrays.
 2. `data/series-programmatic.json` — aggregates computed from the raw grouping and programmatic episode data:
+   - `seriesId` (copied from the episode layer so each multi-part arc can be traced end-to-end).
    - `yearFrom`, `yearTo` (min and max of member episode years).
    - `episodeIds` (ordered array for reference).
    - `fingerprint` (hash of member episode fingerprints + ordering).
    - Any other deterministic metadata (e.g. inferred subject tags, episode counts).
-3. `data/series-llm.json` — cached LLM metadata keyed by `seriesId` and the deterministic `fingerprint` (title, synopsis, tonal descriptors).
-Replaces `data/series-enrichment.json`.
+3. `data/series-llm.json` — cached LLM metadata keyed by `seriesId` and the deterministic `fingerprint`.
+Required fields include:
+   - `seriesTitle` — human-friendly title derived from the episode titles/descriptions within the series.
+   - Narrative summaries, tonal descriptors, and other prompts carried over from the previous spec.

 ### 4.3 Public Outputs
 - `public/episodes.json` — overlay of raw + programmatic + LLM data per episode.